clairedavid/intro_to_ml/basics/model_eval_1_train_test_split.md

 TL;DR: Never use the final test data for tuning.
 ```

 Data sets are split randomly, by shuffling the data rows and cutting and taking the table indices corresponding to the relative split between the three sub-collections.
 But precious information is lost by not training on the entire data samples available.
-Moreoever, one of the subset could pick more random outliers or noisy features that will deteriorate either the training or validation outcomes.
+Moreover, one of the subset could pick more random outliers or noisy features that will deteriorate either the training or validation outcomes.
 To cope with this, we use "cross-validation."

 ## Cross-validation